cvat-ai/cvat/site/content/en/docs/manual/basics/vocabulary.md

 ---

 **Trackable** object will be tracked automatically if the previous frame was a latest keyframe for the object.
+More details in the section [trackers](/docs/manual/advanced/ai-tools/#trackers).

 ![](/images/tracker_indication.jpg)